vishnupriya-projects/HR-Analytics/README.md

 - Optimized training hours:  below 3 yrs > 4-6 yrs > 7-9 yrs.
 - If we optimize training hours for senior team & increase training for mid senior and fresher team will improve more productivity on employees.

 ### Acknowledgement:

+-Thanks to dataanalystduo team, for providing the data and Special thanks to kalpesh for your guidence through out the project.